IBM Watson Machine Learning CE¶

 to squeeze out the final few percent of performance can use the following

-When making node reservations for DDL jobs, it is best to reserve nodes in a rack-contiguous manner.
-IBM DDL optimizes communication with knowledge of the node layout.
+When making node reservations for DDL jobs, it can sometimes improve performance to reserve nodes in a rack-contiguous manner.

 In order to instruct BSUB to reserve nodes in the same rack, expert mode must